How payment data drives business success

 They say data is the oil of the digital age.
 And it’s easy to see why.

-Data, if used correctly, holds untold savings potential and is a valuable resource for all kinds of businesses.
+If used correctly, data holds untold savings potential and is a valuable resource for all kinds of businesses.
 But many businesses are not harnessing their data – especially when it comes to payments.

 Understanding the need for payment data